Individuals who feel that they have been bullied or harassed should:

 - Review and collection of documentation or information deemed relevant to the investigation.

-The Investigators, building principal, or superintendent, depending on the individuals involved, shall inform the Complainant and the Accused about the outcome of the investigation.
+The investigators, building principal, or superintendent, depending on the individuals involved, shall inform the complainant and the accused about the outcome of the investigation.
+(Refer to Policy 103.1-E3)

 If, after an investigation, a student is found to be in violation of policy, the student shall be disciplined by appropriate measures, which may include suspension and expulsion.
 If after an investigation a school employee is found to be in violation of policy, the employee shall be disciplined by appropriate measures, which may include termination.
 If after an investigation a school volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures, which may include removal from service and exclusion from school grounds.